 Try the National Cancer Institute’s LiveHelp online chat.
 You will be connected with a trained specialist who can answer your questions and give you information about quitting smoking.

 The National Cancer Institute’s trained counselors provide information and support for quitting in English and Spanish.
-Call Monday through Friday from 9:00 a.m. to 9:00 p.m.
+Call Monday through Friday 9:00 a.m. to 9:00 p.m.
 Eastern time.